ravennevermoreneverless/obsidian/5.0 — everything else/Grow A Garden (ROBLOX) ALL PETS.md

 72. [ ] ***Fennec Fox*** — Oasis Egg — 0.5% Hatch Chance — *Divine* : Every 22:12m, goes to another player's random fruit, copies one mutation from it and applies it to a random fruit in the pet owner's garden.
 The higher a mutation's multiplier is, the rarer it will be for the pet to copy.
 73. [ ] ***Disco Bee*** — Anti Bee Egg — 0.25% Hatch Chance — *Divine* : Every ≈13 minutes, ≈22% chance a nearby fruit becomes Disco!
 74. [ ] ***Blood Owl*** — 60,000,000 in Blood Moon Shop — *Divine* : All active pets gain an additional >0.50 XP per second.
+75. [x] ***Bald Eagle*** — 4th of July Event Shop — 7,400,000 sheckles — *Legendary* : Occasionally flaps its wings of freedom and advances hatch time for all eggs in the garden!
+76. [x] ***Raptor*** — Dinosaur Egg — 35% Hatch Chance — *Legendary* : Clever Claws: 2% - 2.5% chance fruit gets Amber mutation after collecting!
+Rarer plants have a lesser chance to mutate. (+0.0475% mutation chance per level up.) / Raptor Dance: Grants additional 14% - 14.5% increase to player movement speed! (+0.0475% player movement speed per level up.)
+77. [ ] ***Triceratops*** — Dinosaur Egg — 32.5% Hatch Chance — *Legendary* : Tri-Horn: Every 3:33m, rams into 3 random plants and advances their growth by 33:33m.
+Has a 15.18% chance to do it again each time.
+78. [ ] ***Stegosaurus*** — Dinosaur Egg — 28% Hatch Chance — *Legendary* : Prehistoric Doubling: ~8% chance to duplicate harvested fruit (Rarer crops have lower chance of being duplicated) / Prehistoric Harvester: ~5% extra chance to duplicate harvested prehistoric type plant
+79. [ ] ***Pterodactyl*** — Dinosaur Egg — 3% Hatch Chance — *Legendary* : Sky Reptile: Occasionally applies Windstruck mutation to multiple nearby fruits with a chance of replacing with Twisted! / Air Time: Grants additional 14.39% increase to player's jump height.
+80. [ ] ***Brontosaurus*** — Dinosaur Egg — 1% Hatch Chance — *Mythical* : Giant Incubator: Pets hatched from eggs have a 5.2% increase in base size and weight!
+This size bonus is capped at 30% per egg and does not apply to Brontsauruses.
+81. [ ] ***T-Rex*** — Dinosaur Egg — 0.5% Hatch Chance — *Divine* : Apex Predator: Every 20:00 min Occasionally eats a random mutation from a fruit in the player's garden then roars and applies that mutation to other fruits (3,51) in the player's.
+(Doesn't apply to Dawnbound)